Vladimir-csp/uwsm/README.md

 ```

 The main statement **should** be protected by a condition that will return false
-when uwsm environment preloader sources the profile (it can do that if
+in situations when running `uwsm start` is not desired.
+I.e. if this is
-compositor's unit was activated without the use of `uwsm start` command),
+`~/.profile` and uwsm environment preloader sources it by itself (it can do that
-otherwise an undesirable loop will be attempted and failed.
+if compositor's unit was activated without the use of `uwsm start` command).

 `uwsm check may-start` subcommand serves as a collection of useful checks.
 By default: parent is a login shell (process name starts with `-`), tty1 is in